Frederic and Mary Ann Brussat

 Office Manager and Customer Service

-Sue Tracey comes to Spirituality & Practice with more than 20 years of office experience at the local school district and law firm.
+Sue Tracey comes to Spirituality & Practice with more than 20 years of office experience at the local school district and a law firm.
 In addition to keeping the office running smoothly, handling accounting and donor correspondence, and providing timely customer service, she organizes all our parties and celebrations with pizzazz and style.
-She enjoys walking, listening to music, entertaining, and spending time with her family and friends
+She enjoys walking, listening to music, entertaining, and spending time with her family and friends.

 Mike Wu and Bandwidth Productions

 Mike Wu is the founder of Bandwidth Productions, Inc. a full service web design and development company founded in 2001 and located in New York City.
 Prior to starting Bandwidth, Mike managed websites for companies like NBC, Disney, and the National Hockey League.
 More about Bandwidth Productions can be found at their website.

 Mike and his designers and programmers created Spirituality & Practice's web presence in 2006, and they have provided ongoing maintenance and enhancements to that site.
 They completely rebuilt and redesigned the website for its relaunch in May 2015.
-They are an international team with Mike in New York City, Jesse in Arizona, and Akeem and Javon in Trinidad.
+They are an international team with Mike in New York City, Jesse in Arizona, Javon in Barbados, and Akeem in Trinidad.

 Micah Bucey, a graduate of Fordham University and Union Theological Seminary and a United Church of Christ-ordained minister, serves Judson Memorial Church of New York City, a congregation committed to curiously seeking the intersections between spirituality, justice, and creativity.
 At Judson, Micah founded and spearheads Judson Arts Wednesdays (JAW), a weekly art and food gathering that provides free meals for guests in need and developmental space for artists in need.